15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 african wild dog eating

-The wild dogs hunt in a pack and have great collaboration to help capture and kill their prey more than 80% of the time.
-For comparison, a lion's hunting success rate is below 20%.
+Painted dogs hunt in a pack and have great collaboration to help capture and kill their prey more than 80% of the time.
+For comparison, a lion's hunting success rate is around 30%.

 African wild dogs are very successful hunters because they work very hard.
 They attack a herd of animals and cause a stampede by which they can easily spot the weak animal to target.